isomerpages/moe-lianhuapri/_learning/Aesthetics/Visual Art.md

 <h5><strong><u>Visual Art Jam!</u></strong></h5>

 <p style="text-align: justify;">
 Our Visual Art Jam is designed to provide a vibrant platform for our Primary 1 – 6 students to explore various art forms, express their creativity, and appreciate the diverse artworks of others.
-This endeavor not only encourages artistic expression but also fosters collaboration and self-discovery among all Lianhuareans, igniting a sense of joy in the process of artmaking.
+This endeavor not only encourages artistic expression but also fosters collaboration and self-discovery among all Lianhuareans, igniting a sense of joy in the process of art making.
 Facilitated by our art teachers, supported by student volunteers from the Art Club and Art Leaders serving as Student Art Guides, and our enthusiastic Parent Volunteers, the Visual Art Jam embodies our school's commitment to cultivating Critical &amp; Creative Thinkers and Confident Communicators. <br><br>
 Aligned with our school’s student outcomes, the Visual Art Jam aims to achieve the following objectives:<br>
 -Provide a platform for students to unleash their creativity and explore diverse art forms.<br>
--Foster collaboration and self-expression in artmaking <br>
+-Foster collaboration and self-expression in art making <br>
 -Encourage appreciation and understanding of various art styles and techniques.<br>
 -Develop critical thinking skills through the process of art creation and interpretation.<br>
 -Cultivate confidence in communication and expression through artistic endeavors.